Opentrons/opentrons/g-code-testing/README.md

 ### G-Code Parser

-Using the `ProtocolRunner` you can run a Python protocol file against emulation.
+Using the `GCodeEngine` you can run a Python protocol file against emulation.
-The `ProtocolRunner` instance will return a `GCodeProgram` instance
+The `GCodeEngine` instance will return a `GCodeProgram` instance

 **Example:**
 ```python